santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-custom-event-paste.md

-Custom events with custom event arguments are generally enabled with the following steps.
+The following steps are generally what are required in order to enable custom events with custom event arguments.

-1. In JavaScript, define a function for building the custom event argument object from the source event:
+1. Define a function in JavaScript that will be responsible for constructing the custom event argument object from the source event:

-    JavaScriptCopy

-    ```
+        ```js
     function eventArgsCreator(event) {
       return {
         customProperty1: 'any value for property 1',
         customProperty2: event.srcElement.value
       };
     }
     ```
 2. Register the custom event with the preceding handler in  `wwwroot/index.html`  (Blazor WebAssembly) or  `Pages/_Layout.cshtml`  (Blazor Server) immediately after the Blazor  `<script>`:

     HTMLCopy